 SKS Load Balancer and Ingress Controller

-Kubernetes automatically spans an internal network across all nodes.
-That means your Pods and Containers are reachable via a private IP-Address inside the Cluster.
-To route traffic from the outside, you need in most cases a Load Balancer and optionally an Ingress.
+Kubernetes spans an internal network across all nodes automatically.
+Your pods and containers are reachable through a private IP address inside the cluster.
+To route traffic from the outside, you need in most cases a load balancer and optionally an ingress.

 Prerequisites